htcondor/htcondor/docs/users-manual/special-environment-considerations.rst

 HTCondor is normally installed such that the HTCondor daemons have root permission.
-This allows HTCondor to run the *condor\_shadow* :index:`condor_shadow<single: condor_shadow; HTCondor daemon>`\ :index:`condor_shadow<single: condor_shadow; remote system call>` daemon and the job with the submitting user’s UID and file access rights.
+This allows HTCondor to run the *condor\_shadow* :index:`condor_shadow<single: condor_shadow; HTCondor daemon>`\ :index:`condor_shadow<single: condor_shadow; remote system call>` daemon and the job with the submitting user's UID and file access rights.
 When HTCondor is started as root, HTCondor jobs can access whatever files the user that submits the jobs can.